jamesAlhassan/alx-higher_level_programming/0x00-python-hello_world/README.md

 The prototypes of all your functions should be included in your header file called lists.h Don’t forget to push your header file
 All your header files should be include guarded

+0-run - Write a Shell script that runs a Python script.

+The Python file name will be saved in the environment variable $PYFILE